sunilksamanta/rest.ts/CONTRIBUTING.md

-# Contributing to nodejs-ts-auto-rest
+# Contributing to rest.ts

-Thank you for your interest in contributing to nodejs-ts-auto-rest!
+Thank you for your interest in contributing to rest.ts!
 This document provides guidelines and instructions to help you get started.

 ## Code of Conduct